Gaza's Al-Shifa hospital a 'death zone', WHO says urging evacuation

 The UN said Israel had agreed to allow in 60,000 litres (16,000 gallons) of fuel a day from Saturday, but warned it only around a third of what is needed.

+In a scene now tragically familiar in Gaza, mourning relatives wept at the hospital where the bodies of those killed were laid out on the ground in white, blood-stained shrouds, several children among them.

-Diplomacy to secure the release of hostages is continuing, with a US official saying more fuel deliveries and a "significant pause" in fighting would come "when hostages are released".
+Diplomacy to secure the release of hostages held by Palestinian militants is continuing, with a US official saying more fuel deliveries and a "significant pause" in fighting would come "when hostages are released".

 The White House denied, however, a Washington Post report of a tentative agreement, with National Security Council spokeswoman Adrienne Watson saying "we continue to work hard to get to a deal".